Life's a Trip

-Life's a Trip (stylized in all caps) is the debut studio album by American rapper Trippie Redd.
+Life's a Trip (stylized in all capitals) is the debut studio album by American rapper Trippie Redd.
 It was released on August 10, 2018, by TenThousand Projects and Caroline Distribution.
 The album features guest appearances from Diplo, Young Thug, Reese Laflare, and Travis Scott.
 Production was handled by OZ, Murda Beatz, BeatPusher, Honorable C.N.O.T.E., Avedon, Diplo, Scott Storch, Wheezy, Boaz van de Beatz and We Are The Stars, among others.
-The album cover was designed by Canadian artist Stephen Gibb.